State Director, Environment California

 Not a single store provided information online about whether recall notices are posted at customer service desks, checkout counters, or store shelves.

 Food Recall Failure gives each grocery store a letter grade, ranks them on the main criteria, and provides contact information so you can contact them to get more information on recalls.
-But U.S. PIRG Education Fund recommends that until stores improve their notification programs and reveal how shoppers can sign up, you should sign up for recall alerts using these instructions.
+But CALPIRG Education Fund recommends that until stores improve their notification programs and reveal how shoppers can sign up, you should sign up for recall alerts using these instructions.